 Winona’s photographic work is intimate; revealing the beauty and moments of truth, vulnerability and authenticity in her subject.
 Winona’s style, aesthetic and tone in her photography are mirrored in her videography and extend from the subject to experimental concepts of memory, connection and loss.

 Currently, Winona is publishing her first collection of photographs and working on her film, Awakening, while she’s studying Indigenous art and exploring new, traditional forms of art and practice at the En’owkin Centre in Penticton, British Columbia.

 Winona first started working with film in high school (2007) and rediscovered her interest in film photography later in the summer of 2017.
 In 2012, she was part of a community photography project with two of her images published in the second edition of This is East Van.
 While studying at Capilano University in North Vancouver, British Columbia (2013), she discovered her interest in documentary film and found her passion for art, beauty and documentary that would shape the rest of her life.

-Winona’s first experience as a videographer was at a youth climate justice movement in 2013 at PowerShift BC, where youth across Canada gathered in Victoria, British Columbia to learn, collaborate and take action on climate change, Indigenous rights and a sustainable future for Canada.
+Winona’s first experience as a videographer was at a youth climate justice movement in 2013 at PowerShift BC, where youth across Canada gathered in Victoria to learn, collaborate and take action on climate change, Indigenous rights and a sustainable future for Canada.
 Following that, Winona worked freelance as a photographer and videographer in the Lower Mainland of British Columbia.
 In 2016, she worked as a newborn photographer at the B.C.
 Women’s Hospital and Health Centre in Vancouver, British Columbia.

 Later in 2017, Winona decided to return to the Okanagan after living on the coast to focus on her health and travel.
 In the year she was living there, she discovered the En’owkin Centre and was inspired to return to school for her Bachelor of Fine Arts.